3 Steps to Avoid Costly Roof Damage

 When you first fill your outdoor wood burning boiler with wood fuel, the water in the wood will start to boil off.
 When your wood is only half-burned, THERE IS STILL a lot of moisture in the wood.
 If you then add more fresh wood (full of moisture), your furnace NEVER has a chance to dry out.

 If you always do this, then your furnace walls, tubes, door, and seals will continually be coated with steam, and never have a chance to dry out.

 Again, the solution is simple: Please only put enough wood in your furnace so that it will be completely burned down to ashes and only a few coals when you refill.

-If you follow these three simple steps, you will keep your outdoor boiler roof in perfect condition - remember, our goal is to Help You Stay Toasty Warm and Comfortable for Decades!
+If you follow these three simple steps, you will keep your outdoor boiler roof in perfect condition - remember, our goal is to Help You heat your home and Stay Toasty Warm and Comfortable for Decades!

 For more outdoor wood boiler questions and information on keeping the high efficiency of your heating system, visit our website OutdoorBoiler.com.
 You can also browse for more Outdoor Wood Furnace Parts.